kouichi-c-nakamura/CSL-Nature-DOI/README.md

 3.Nakamura, K. C., Sharott, A. & Magill, P. J. Temporal coupling with cortex distinguishes spontaneous neuronal activities in identified basal ganglia-recipient and cerebellar-recipient zones of the motor thalamus.
 Cereb.
 Cortex 24, 81–97 (2014). https://doi.org/10.1093/cercor/bhs287

-Note that the numbers are formatted with rich text and may not suitable in plain text.
+Note that the numbers are formatted with rich text and may not be suitable in plain text (eg. the lack of space between the numbers and the authors).

 # See also